BlueIceCrown/BlueIceCrown/README.md

 # Yo, I'm BlueIceCrown 🇰🇪

-I'm a developer with a passion for Computer Science.
+I'm a developer who likes Computer Science.
 I like to code, and learn new things.

 I mainly work on Minecraft Bedrock projects, backend systems, and server infrastructure.